Leonardo-Boss/suckless-site/suckless.org/misc/cool_programs.md

 COOL PROGRAMS
 =============

-Some programs work well with wmii or dwm.
+Some programs work well with dwm.
 Some general rules of thumb for judging a programs as usable are:

 * The program will accept any window size